6 Linear mixed models III

 We get a series of warnings that R is struggling to calculate some of the profiles, and we can see a bad profile with one of the variance components.
 This is a sign that the model is not well identified and that the profiles may not be reliable.

-We know that the model with correlation is not better than the one without, because we know the true underlying process that generated the data.
-In the real world this information is not avaiable (in fact, that a “true model” is not available is the reason why we are doing statistics in the first place).
+We know that the model with correlation is better than the one without, because we know the true underlying process that generated the data.
+In the real world this information is not available and we cannot assume that we have the “true” model (in fact, one critique of this kind of simulation studies is that assumes we know the model that generated the data and only have to estimate the parameters).
 Therefore, we need to use other criteria to decide which model is better.
 When we are doubting whether to include a fixed effect or not, the F test that we have discussed in previous chapters is a good criterion.
 However, there are no F tests for random effects.
 Instead, we can use the likelihood ratio test:

 anova(lmm1a, lmm1b)